Jung Kyung-ho

-Jung Kyung-ho (born August 31, 1983) is a South Korean actor.
-He became well known for his supporting roles in I'm Sorry, I Love You (2004) and Time Between Dog and Wolf (2007), and his leading roles in Smile, You (2009) and Heartless City (2013).
-He has since had leading roles in Beating Again (2015), One More Happy Ending (2016), Missing Nine (2017), Prison Playbook (2017–2018), Life on Mars (2018), When the Devil Calls Your Name (2019), Hospital Playlist (2020–21) and Crash Course in Romance (2023).
+Jung Kyung-ho (Korean: 정경호; born August 31, 1983) is a South Korean actor.
+He first gained recognition for starring in the television series Missing Nine (2017), Prison Playbook (2017–2018), and Life on Mars (2018) before gaining prominence with the first and second seasons of Hospital Playlist (2020–2021).
+Since then, he has starred in the series Crash Course in Romance (2023) and Oh My Ghost Clients (2025).

-Early life
+Early life and education

 Jung Kyung-ho is the son of Jung Eul-young, veteran TV director and frequent collaborator of writer Kim Soo-hyun of hit television dramas such as Mom's Dead Upset, My Husband's Woman, Life Is Beautiful and Childless Comfort.
 Jung Eul-young was initially against his son's desire to pursue acting, but Jung defied his father's wishes and moved out of the family home.
 Father and son did not speak for three years before finally reconciling.

 Jung applied for and got accepted in the theater department of Chung-Ang University.
 During his freshman year, he became roommates with an older theater major named Ha Jung-woo.
 Ha became a huge influence in Jung's life, and Jung later said he decided to become an actor after seeing Ha perform onstage.
 It was Ha who persuaded Jung to try out for the KBS actors' audition in 2003.